-In this final article of a series looking at several of Patanjali’s sutras, we come to quite an amazing one buried in the Second Pada: pain that has not yet come is avoidable (2.16).
+One of Patanjali’s sutras buried in the Second Pada is: “Pain that has not yet come is avoidable” (2.16).
 This is very similar to, I would even say, exactly, what the Buddha taught: that suffering can end—as stated in the Third Noble Truth—though we hardly seem to get there because the first two Truths (there is suffering and suffering stems from desire) are so compelling that we stay focused on those.
 And yet, Buddha said there is an end to suffering, a choice that can be made.
 The opposite of suffering is what Patanjali offers in the second sutra: union with Divine Consciousness, the experience of Yoga, the restraint of the modifications of the mind-stuff.

-And just how do I equate pain and suffering?
-In the second article of this series (Fact or Fiction: What Do You Believe?), we explored Patanjali’s definition of painful vs. painless vritti, the latter based on direct experience, clear inference or authoritative testimony, what I termed: Knowledge.
+And just how do we equate pain and suffering?
+Patanjali gives us a definition of painful vs. painless vritti, the latter based on direct experience, clear inference or authoritative testimony, what I termed: Knowledge.
 Painful vritti, misperception (he said hi to me, we’re getting married tomorrow!), conceptualization (I bet aliens will be arriving any day!) and memories (oh to be young and energetic!) sound a lot like suffering caused by desire—the act of wanting something other than what is.
 And so in this article, I propose that the pain Patanjali refers to is the suffering of Buddha’s teachings.

 With that, we still have the thorny issue of actual pain, that moment of experiencing a knife cutting into a finger, a bone being broken.
 Or emotional/mental pain, a stabbing feeling that comes with an experience, arguing with a spouse, losing a job, a loved one dying.
 Physical pain lasts as long as the painful event itself, however long it takes to have the injury addressed, and the body given time to heal.
 This leaves us with emotional/mental pain, the type that is most susceptible to turning into pain that can be avoided, and the suffering that Buddha offered can end.
 In a simpler way of suggestion, any pain can turn into pain/suffering when it lasts longer than the event that created the pain.
 Radical?
 Perhaps.